andrewmwhite/pydantic/docs/index.rst

 *pydantic* can optionally be compiled with `cython <https://cython.org/>`_ which should give a 30-50% performance improvement. ``manylinux`` binaries exist for python 3.6 and 3.7, so if you're installing from PyPI on linux, you should get *pydantic* compiled with no extra work.
-If you're installing manually, install ``cython`` before installing *pydantic* and you should get *pydandic* compiled.
+If you're installing manually, install ``cython`` before installing *pydantic* and you should get *pydantic* compiled.
 Compilation with cython is not tested on windows or mac.
 `[issue] <https://github.com/samuelcolvin/pydantic/issues/555>`_

 To test if *pydantic* is compiled run::